-Now, your timeline looks cleaner but it doesn't say much about the milestones or events you want to illustrate.
+Now, your timeline looks cleaner, but it doesn't say much about the milestones or events you want to illustrate.
 To display the milestone descriptions and due dates on the graphic, go to the Series tab in the Format pane and tick the Show Series Name and Values boxes.
-Choose X from the dropdown menu next to Values, like I did in the image below:
+Choose X from the dropdown menu next to Values, like we did in the image below:

 Now, to make the labels clearly visible on the timeline, you will want to tweak their font size and color.
 Select all your milestone labels (Shift + Click) and then use the Font options available within the Bubble Labels tab visible on the right.
-In my case, I decreased the text size from 50 to 30 and set black as the font color.
+In our case, we decreased the text size from 50 to 30 and set black as the font color.

-What I wanted to do next is remove the Axis Y labels because they overlapped some of my milestone descriptions and didn't really add much meaning to my timeline.
+What we wanted to do next was to remove the Axis Y labels because they overlapped some of our milestone descriptions and didn't really add much meaning to our timeline.
 To do the same, select the chart area and, from the Format pane, go to Axis → Value (Y) and choose None from the dropdown menu under Value Labels.

 You may also want to add some vertical gridlines to show the relative distance between milestones more clearly.
 This can be done from the Axis → Value (X) tab:

-In my example, I also wanted to fully include the uppermost milestone in the gridline area.
-So I switched back to Value (Y) and increased the Max Scale value in the Axis Scale section from 4 to 5.
+In our example, we also wanted to fully include the uppermost milestone in the gridline area.
+So, we switched back to Value (Y) and increased the Max Scale value in the Axis Scale section from 4 to 5.